mariaigosheva/quote-generator/README.md

 - **Text Animations** – Smooth fade-up effect for quotes and authors.

-- **Manual Interaction** – Click the quote box to display a new random quote.

 - **Responsive Design** – Works perfectly on desktop, tablet, and mobile.

 ---